 Emergency Management Leader

 As the world continues to advance, the threat of cybercriminals is imminent.
 You can help prevent virtual crimes, including identify theft, credit card scams, internet fraud, phishing scams, and child pornography.
 Government positions or private investigator careers are also a possibility.
 You’ll be trained with the integrity and the skills to keep your community and nation safe from digital crimes.

 A master’s degree in Criminal Justice will teach you advanced psychological concepts.
 You can put these skills to use in a rewarding career as a forensic psychologist.
 These in-demand professionals have job duties such as assessing criminals or victims, providing crucial testimony in court cases, or administering therapy.
 As another “behind the scenes” professional, you’ll play a large part in putting bad guys away.
 One path to this career is with a background in Psychology, before earning a graduate degree in Criminal Justice.

 You can impart your wisdom from the Criminal Justice field to others in a career as a teacher or professor.
 Your master’s degree will teach you more advanced topics such as criminology theory and forensic science.
 You can also get more in-depth and hands-on experience through seminars and internships to gain a deeper understanding of the topic.
 These experiences will help make your lessons more engaging and meaningful for your future students.
 For this profession, having an undergraduate degree in education would not hurt.

 Can you picture yourself in one of these careers?
 The decision to pursue a graduate degree is not easy.
 From cost concerns to finding the right program, there are a lot of variables to consider.
-A master’s degree in Criminal Justice can create a successful and rewarding career.
+A Criminal Justice master’s degree can create a successful and rewarding career.